Stevieag/stevieag.github.io/_posts/2027-08-01-Helm-Docker-K8s.markdown

 ## Helm, Docker, and Kubernetes: A Tiny Training App to Break (and Fix)

 Let's stop learning Kubernetes by reading error messages in tears at 2 a.m. and instead build a small lab app that you *expect* to break.
-The goal: deploy a tiny web service with Docker, Kubernetes, and Helm, then deliberately cause the classic problems (CrashLoopBackOff, ImagePullBackOff, bad ports, resource issues) and practise fixing them until it feels routine.
+The goal: deploy a tiny web service with Docker, Kubernetes, and Helm, then deliberately cause the classic problems — `CrashLoopBackOff`, `ImagePullBackOff`, port mismatches, OOMKilled — and practise fixing them until it feels routine.
+We'll also bake in the security defaults you should be using on day one rather than retrofitting in a panic at audit time.

-Our project will be a very simple "Hello K8s" HTTP API running in Docker, exposed via a Kubernetes Deployment, Service, and optional Ingress, and managed by a Helm chart.
-This pattern mirrors most real microservices.
+The project: a tiny "Hello K8s" JSON API.
+Node.js + Express because it's the simplest thing that still feels like a real microservice.
+The same shape works for Python/Flask or Go if you'd rather.

+You'll need: Docker Desktop or [colima](https://github.com/abiosoft/colima), [`kind`](https://kind.sigs.k8s.io/) or `minikube` for a local cluster, `kubectl`, and `helm` v3.14+.

 ---

-## Step 1: Choose a Simple but Realistic Project + How to Build It
+## Step 1: The App

-**Project:** A tiny "Hello K8s" JSON API.

-We'll use **Node.js + Express** (simplest).

 ```bash
 mkdir hello-k8s-training && cd hello-k8s-training